on this page

 Key facts

-- Impacts: Results in injuries, emotional trauma, and financial costs.
+- Victims often face a combination of physical injuries, emotional trauma, and financial hardship.

 - Rear-End: One vehicle strikes the back of another.